He was using pot and alcohol by 13. Ecstasy by 15. Cocaine soon followed. Then methamphetamines.

-Ten years ago, he was invited to a party, and it’s there he met Meredith, an American from Grand Rapids studying at the London School of Musical Theater.
+Ten years ago, he was invited to a party, and it’s there he met Mary*, an American from Grand Rapids studying business in London.
 “At first, I didn’t want to go to the party, but my friend convinced me by buying some cocaine and a couple of bottles of vodka.”

-Meredith and Charlie connected and married within a year, then had a son, Jackson.
+Mary and Charlie connected and married within a year, then had a son.
 They eventually settled in her hometown, where Charlie found a job in maintenance, even though he was still abusing alcohol and drugs like cocaine and other stimulants.

-Milo, their second son was born in 2013 but by 2016, “things had gotten really bad with my marriage,” and Charlie tried Alcoholics Anonymous for the first time.
-He stayed sober for three months, and the couple became pregnant with Daisy.
+Their second son was born in 2013 but by 2016, “things had gotten really bad with my marriage,” and Charlie tried Alcoholics Anonymous for the first time.
+He stayed sober for three months, and the couple became pregnant with their third child.

 Charlie got stuck on Step 3 of AA, which challenges alcoholics to turn over one’s will to the care of God.
 “I didn’t believe that,” says Charlie, “so I stopped calling my sponsor, stopped going to meetings.
 My drinking and using got real bad.
 I didn’t want to be at home.
 My life was unmanageable.”

-Last year, Meredith filed for divorce and changed the locks on the doors of their home in Alger Heights.
+Last year, Mary filed for divorce and changed the locks on the doors of their home.
 Charlie wandered back to England, re-connected with old friends and went on a 5-month bender.

 “I didn’t know what I was doing,” he recalls.
 “Days were nights and nights were days.
 I was a mess.
 I thought I’d hit bottom, but then I found a trap door, and went even deeper.
 I was completely broken.”